department-of-reuse/DoR/workflow/training.md

 So you need to learn to calibrate when you decide something is reused or not.

-To do that, you need to dp a training exercise; i..e.
+To do that, you need to do a training exercise; i..e.

 - Read 5 papers that have been analyzed before.
 Here are the those results.
 DO NOT LOOK at these until you get your own results.
   - Hint: